 0 Comments

+While this would be a great lesson on the first day of Winter, I am often too busy coordinating the Christmas Concert- or already off on winter break, that I save it and use the book when we return to school in January.
+So, how do I use this book in my classroom?
+Check out this FREE lesson pack and try it with your students!
 Flashcards are a great tool to have in your music room.
 I frequently use both rhythm and melody flashcards with my students, but simply reading and playing flashcards can get boring after about the first 5 minutes.

 To spice it up, I like to play flashcard games.
 These are a HIT with my students and I am sure they will be with yours too.
 These games work both with melody and rhythm flashcards.
 And when you use grade-appropriate flashcards I have played these games with students all the way from grade 1 to grade 8.
 As we get closer and closer to the holiday season, my classroom gets more and more crazy.
 Even though I am busy prepping for our holiday concerts my students still need lessons.
 One of my go-to lesson plans during this crazy season is centers.

 Disclaimer- I would not try to do centers for the first time during this time of year.
 But, I do these centers mainly with grades 3 and up who have all had previous music center experience so they know how the rotation works and the expectation.
 If you haven’t done centers, fear not!
-These games and activities would work for the whole group too.
-As an elementary music teacher, I am responsible for organizing the Remembrance Day (Veterans Day in the US) service in my schools.
-And honestly, it is one of my favourite programs to plan and execute.
+These games and activities would work for the whole group too. |

 AuthorMiss Jayna is an elementary music teacher in Dauphin, Manitoba, Canada.
 In addition to being a public school teacher Miss Jayna also has a private piano studio and teaches a Children's Music Program.
-Archives
+Categories

 All

-Keep in Touch! |
+Keep in Touch!Archives